gnmearacaun/rpios-wayfirewm-config/README.md

 # Rpios-wayfirewm

-- A keyboard-centric approach to navigate the desktop efficiently on Raspberry Pi 4 & 5.
+- A keyboard-centric configuration for Raspberry Pi 4 & 5.

 Raspberry Pi OS is based on Debian (Bookworm release).
-It doesn't look much different, but don't get fooled.
-It uses WayfireWM build on Wayland with wlroots under the hood.
-Wayland is a modern replacement for X11, which has been the default windowing system on Linux for decades.
+It looks no different, but don't be fooled, this release is underpinned by Wayland and WayfireWM .
+Wayland is the modern replacement for X11 (the default windowing system on Linux for decades).

-Originally I used HyprlandWM on the Pi5.
-To build it, I had to change the software repository from `stable` to `testing` and this move is not supported.
-Eventually it would not boot up.
-However, I get the same basic functions with WayfireWM.
-The Raspberry Pi Foundation did the heavy lifting to provide this deceptively simple desktop (and `stable` is supported well into the foreseeable future).
-The result is a smooth DE, extremely light on system resources (typically only requiring 2Gb ram).
+I originally set up HyprlandWM on the Pi5.
+To get it to build, I had to change the software repository from `stable` to `testing`, a manoeuver that is not officially supported.
+Eventually it would not boot up anymore.
+However, I get the same basic functionality with WayfireWM.
+The Raspberry Pi Foundation has done the heavy lifting to provide a deceptively simple desktop.
+The result is a smooth DE, extremely light on system resources typically requiring <2Gb ram.

-You can unlock the power of the plugins and commands with a customized `~/.config/wayfire.ini`.
-Actually most of the plugins are already included with the official OS, they just need to be configured.
-The following binaries make the shortcuts sweeter still:
+RPiOS comes with little configuration ootb.
+To unlock the inherent potential power of the plugins and commands, one must customize `~/.config/wayfire.ini`.
+Actually most of the plugins are already included with the official OS.
+Some need configuration, others just need to be included in the list of plugins.
+The following binaries make it that much easier to navigate the desktop:
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_
 -